Medicare Supplement Plans Comparison Chart for 2019

 *Except for copayment for some office visits and emergency room visits that do no result in an inpatient admission.

-**After you meet your out-of-pocket limit and annual Part B deductible, Medigap will pay for covered service at 100% for the remainder of the calendar year.
+**After you meet your out-of-pocket limit and annual Part B deductible which is $185 in 2019, your Medigap plan will pay for covered service at 100% for the remainder of the calendar year.

-Remember: Not all Medicare Supplement plans on the comparison chart are offered by every state and will also vary depending on the insurance company.
+Remember: Not all Medigap plans on the comparison chart are offered by every state and will also vary depending on the insurance company.

 Medicare Supplement Plan A: